-Marilyn Stafford
+About Marilyn Stafford

 Marilyn Stafford's photography career got off to a remarkable start taking stills of Albert Einstein.
-Since then, she has accumulated an eclectic body of work, spanning 1948-1980, including further historical figures such as Edith Piaf and Sir Richard Attenborough as well as lesser known Francesca Serio, an illiterate Sicilian peasant woman who brought the mafia to trial for murdering her son; international fashion (50s-70s); children of Parisian slums (1950s); refugees from the Algerian War of Independence (1958); everyday life in Lebanon (1960); Indira Gandhi following the Indo-Pakistani War (1971) and the Adivasi Ghotul Muria and Warli tribes of India (1972-1980).
+Since then, she has accumulated an eclectic body of work, spanning 1948-1980, including further historical figures such as Edith Piaf and Sir Richard Attenborough as well as lesser known Francesca Serio, an illiterate Sicilian peasant woman who brought the mafia to trial for murdering her son; international fashion (50s-70s); Parisian children living in slum housing (1950s); refugees from the Algerian War of Independence (1958); pre-civil war Lebanon (1960); and Indira Gandhi's intervention in the Bangladesh Liberation War of 1971.

-There are key narratives which permeate Stafford's work: she was a pioneering woman photographer at a time when there were few; she left her native US to work abroad when it was relatively unusual for American women to do so; her work is broad-ranging, representing her need to make a living balanced with her desire to cover issues of international concern.
-In Paris, she was mentored by Henri Cartier-Bresson who helped Stafford to secure front page of The Observer in 1958 with her moving image of a refugee mother, bringing the violence of the Algerian War of Independence to public attention.
-In 2020, Stafford was awarded Chairman's Lifetime Achievement Award at the UK Picture Editor's Guild.
-Stafford's third book, a retrospective on her life's work, Marilyn Stafford - A Life in Photography will be published by Bluecoat Press in June 2021.
+She was a pioneering woman photographer at a time when

+there were few; she left her native US to work abroad when it was relatively unusual for American women to do so; her work is broad ranging, representing her need to make a living balanced with her desire to cover issues of international concern.
+In Paris, she was mentored by Henri Cartier-Bresson who helped Stafford to secure front page of the Observer in 1958 with her moving image of a refugee mother, which helped bring the violence of the Algerian War of Independence to international attention.
+In 2020, she was awarded the 'Chairman's Lifetime Achievement Award' from the UK Picture Editor's Guild.
+Stafford's third book, a retrospective on her life's work Marilyn Stafford - A Life in Photography was published by Bluecoat Press in 2021 and an accompanying retrospective exhibition is currently at Brighton Museum, UK until 8 May 2022.